RocketChat/docs-old/3. Installation/4. Manual Installation/Ubuntu/README.md

   "ok" : 1
 }
 ```
+Note the "ok" value should be 1.
+Any other value, i/e/ 93, means something is wrong.
+Make sure to edit the /etc/hosts and /etc/hostname (and restart) to the network accessible DNS name of the machine.

 After a few seconds, you should see your prompt turn into `001-rs:PRIMARY> `, this indicates the replica set is being used.
 Type `exit` to get back to your regular shell.